code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

  - cs_user_parameters.cpp: to activate the Cressman interpolation.
    For example, it is used to impose inhomogeneous boundary conditions.
    [examples](@ref cs_user_parameters)
- - cs_user_extra_operations.c to generate vertical profiles for post processing.
+ - cs_user_extra_operations.cpp to generate vertical profiles for post processing.
    [examples](@ref cs_user_extra_operations_examples_mean_profiles)
  - cs_user_boundary_conditions.cpp: showq how to set up the boundary conditions and to set a heterogeneous roughness length... [examples](@ref atmospheric_examples)